 How Does a Merchant Cash Advance Impact Your Credit Score?

 That’s not to say your credit score is irrelevant when applying for an MCA.
-Many merchant cash advance providers have a minimum credit score as part of the approval process.
+Many merchant cash advance providers evaluate creditworthiness and have a minimum credit score as part of the approval process.
 And if you don’t have great credit, you might be required to sign a personal guarantee (more on that later).
 Your credit score is just not as important as your business revenue and outlook for getting an MCA.

 Reporting to Credit Bureaus